Vinyldude8896/portfolio_react/README.md

 ### Testing
 To test this app:<br />
 1. Clone the repo here : https://github.com/Vinyldude8896/portfolio_react. <br />
-2. Install depenencies using npm istall. <br />
+2. Install depenencies using npm install. <br />
 3. from the root folder run npm start <br />
 4. Browser should open to this page: http://localhost:3000/#home <br />
 5. Try nagigation around the site <br />